yl5922/RobustSNN/README.md

 # RobustSNN
-This repository contains the code for robust SNN.
-The code is coming soon
+This repository contains the official code for our robust Spiking Neural Network (SNN) framework.
+The code will be released soon